drkrillo/docs/creator/sdk7/projects/scene-metadata.md

   ],
 ```

-When there are multiple spawn points, the one that's closest to the coordinates indicated by the player is picked.
+When there are multiple spawn points, the one closest to the coordinates indicated by the player is selected.

-If a coordinate is marked as `default`, it will always be used, regardless of if it's the closest.
-If multiple spawn points are marked as `default`, the closest one of these is picked.
+If a spawn point is marked as `default`, it will always be used, regardless of whether it's the closest.
+If multiple spawn points are marked as `default`, the closest one is selected.

 ```json
   "spawnPoints": [